Verteego/vds-doc/installation.rst

 **5. Start playing**

-- When the installation process has finished, navigate to the newly created instance IP (port 33330).
-You can find it on on your Google Cloud Compute Engine console: http://GC_INSTANCE_IP:33330
+- When the installation process has finished, using a browser, navigate to the newly created instance external IP on port 33330 : http://GC_INSTANCE_EXTERNAL_IP:33330.
+You can find the external ip address on on your Google Cloud Compute Engine web page console (https://console.cloud.google.com/compute/instances).

 **INSTALLATION ON A LOCAL VIRTUAL SERVER (VIRTUALBOX)**